 Control of the channel is lost at the start of a quiet interval, and the following quieting rules apply:

-The NAV is set by all of the non-VHT STAs in the BSS for the length of the quiet interval established by a Quiet element.
+The NAV shall be set by a non-VHT STA in the BSS for the length of the quiet interval established by a Quiet element.

-The NAV is set by all of the VHT STAs in the BSS for the duration of the quiet interval established by a Quiet element if a Quiet Channel element was not sent or received with the Quiet element.
+The NAV shall be set by a VHT STA in the BSS for the duration of the quiet interval established by a Quiet element if a Quiet Channel element was not sent or received with the Quiet element.

 A VHT STA in the BSS shall not transmit PPDUs that occupy the secondary 80 MHz channel or, in an infrastructure BSS, transmit PPDUs to the AP during the quiet interval established by a Quiet element if a Quiet Channel element with the AP Quiet Mode field equal to 0 was sent or received with the Quiet element.